andreyosintsev/crossw/README.md

 # A Japanese crossword game (crossw.ru)

-This project was bootstrapped with [Create React App] and written in React.
+This project was bootstrapped with [Create React App] and written in React + TS + REDUX.
+Backend is on PHP+MySQL

 ## Updates history

-2024/09/02
+09 February 2024

 Project resumed
 - Started moving to TS + REDUX

-2023/24/06
+24 June 2023

 BOARD:
 - Hints for the current table are implemented.
 Now you can press "Hint" to fill one valid cell.